posva/2025-03-amsterdam-pinia-colada/slides.md

 ---

 <!--
-- concept of friction and how it relates to browser
-- vision of creating a good space from the beginning vs iterating on its flaws (industrial design)
-- UX more like iterating
 - Past: too idealistic.
 The reality is not flow
+- 1955 idea of friction
-- A browser's main point of contact is the URL bar
+- A browser's main point of contact is full of friction
+- the URL bar
 - The first thing you do, even before you see the website, is to wait for the page to load
 - Let's take a static website with no javascript
 -->